 Outside of coursework, Grow @ HHF scholarship recipients are required to meet 1:1 monthly with HHF staff so we can monitor and support their progress.
 HHF will also offer optional workshops, events, in-person co-working hours, and skate sessions to help foster community and accountability among the scholarship recipients.

-Do I need to take my classes in person?
-No. Google Career Certificates are designed to be completed 100% online via the Coursera platform.
+Are classes virtual or in person?
+Virtual!
+Google Career Certificates are designed to be completed 100% online via the Coursera platform.
 That said, HHF does offer optional in-person co-working sessions, which scholarship recipients can register for using LeagueApps.